aspose-pdf-cloud/Aspose.PDF-Products/pdf/go/attachments/append/_index.md

 {{% /blocks/products/pf/agp/text %}}

 1. Setting Up Parameters
-1. CCall the GetDocumentAttachments API method
+1. Call the PostAddDocumentAttachment method
 1. Check for any errors
 1. Print the links of the document attachments